 All packed and ready on time 🤔 #waitingforflapper

-Arriving well in time at Warwick Parkway posed an opportunity to sit out & enjoy the glorious sunshine we were having for once.
+Arriving well in time at Warwick Parkway posed an opportunity to sit out & enjoy the glorious winter January sunshine.
 Perfect flying conditions.

 Red cheeked (for some) and slightly merry we arrive at T3 Heathrow ready to embark on yet another holiday of a lifetime and more memories to make.